JameDevOfficial/SandSimulation/README.md

 A simple sand (and more elements) simulation built with Lua and LÖVE2D.

 ## Features
-- Place and simulate sand, water, plant and wall
+- Place and simulate sand, water, plant, wall and more elements

 ## Requirements (playing)
 ### Web & PC